kneitinger/kneitinger.github.io/about.md

-In my free time I like to play music, tinker with UNIXes, create DSP instruments/effects, farm, and play with the fine dogs that my partner and I care for!
+In my free time I like to play music, tinker with UNIXes, create DSP instruments/effects, farm, and play with the fine dogs that I live with.

 You can contact me with any of the options at the bottom of the page.